EEvening and Sunday bus services

 4) We continue to receive reports of drivers ignoring or refusing certain stops, especially those that are unmarked, rarely used, or ‘grace and favour’.
 First are reluctant to introduce "hail and ride" on main roads - they suggest we take up these issues with ECC Highways and seek formal recognition where we feel a stop not being recognised.
 We intend to make a formal request for a “new” stop by way of a test case, and wonder where this should be - possibly “the Cut” (westbound lay-by adjacent to 87 Maldon Road in Burnham) as previously used by D5 service.

 5) At Riverview Park we have seen a bus stop and shelter become unusable on account of private development.
 This raises the broader issue of how we protect access to bus stops located beyond the public highway (private estates, schools and hospitals, out-of-town shopping developments, etc.,).
-Replacement bus stop poles have been set up on the adjacent main road but we have concerns about road safety – for both vehicles and pedestrians.

 6) First Bus has given guidance to their drivers concerning the handling of any conflict between wheelchair users and those with baby buggies.
 This follows the recent case that reached the Supreme Court.
 Should a non-wheelchair user fail to vacate a wheelchair space without good reason, the driver is expected to take further action as appropriate, including rephrasing the request as a requirement.
 Yet the Court confirmed that drivers have no power to require anyone to get off the bus in order to make space for a wheelchair user.
 The issue is clearly complex and its ultimate resolution may depend upon a new generation of buses designed to take buggies, shopping trolleys, and wheelchairs, with intelligent system management to ensure minimal delay in supplying a relief vehicle in the event of capacity problems.